tigressine/shellcuts/docs/README.rst

 shellcuts - directory shortcuts for your shell
 ----------------------------------------------

-Shellcuts allow you to save locations in your file system and jump to those locations later with a simple command (like bookmarks).
+Shellcuts allow you to save locations in your filesystem and jump to those locations later with a simple command (much like bookmarks).
 This program aims to include what other, similar programs are missing, and acts as a drop-in replacement for Bashmarks_ and `other-shell derivatives`_.
-Features include:
+Shellcuts includes the following features:

 - creates named shellcuts to any location in the filesystem
 - lists all saved shellcuts